 Public Feminism in Times of Crisis: From Sappho’s Fragments to Viral Hashtags (Lexington Books, 2022)

-An essay from this collection, “Overwriting the Monument Tradition: lists, loss, and scale” appears in RES: Antropology and Aesthetics 75/76 (Fall 2021).
+An essay from this book exploring historical and contemporary list-monuments as feminist practice, “Overwriting the Monument Tradition: lists, loss, and scale” appears in RES: Antropology and Aesthetics 75/76 (Fall 2021).